-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 1.2 What international / cross-border instruments relating to restructuring and insolvency have effect in your jurisdiction?

-The EU Recast Regulation 2015/848 on Insolvency Proceedings has effect in Cyprus.
+The EU Recast Regulation 2015/848 on Insolvency Proceedings and EU Directive 2019/1023 on Preventive Restructuring Frameworks have effect in Cyprus.

-EU member states were required to introduce certain minimum common standards into their national insolvency legislation to comply with EU Directive 2019/1023 on Preventive Restructuring Frameworks by 17 July 2021; although the European Commission gave Cyprus an extension to June 2022.
-Related bills have been prepared and are currently with the Law Office of the Republic of Cyprus for approval before the draft transposition legislation is submitted to the Council of Ministers and Parliament for approval.

 1.3 Do any special regimes apply in specific sectors?